chenxingqiang/secret-learn/doc/testimonials/testimonials.rst

   .. div:: text-box

-    At HowAboutWe, jax-sklearn lets us implement a wide array of machine learning techniques in analysis and in production, despite having a small team.
-We use jax-sklearn's classification algorithms to predict user behavior, enabling us to (for example) estimate the value of leads from a given traffic source early in the lead's tenure on our site.
-Also, our users' profiles consist of primarily unstructured data (answers to open-ended questions), so we use jax-sklearn's feature extraction and dimensionality reduction tools to translate these unstructured data into inputs for our matchmaking system.
+    At HowAboutWe, secret-learn lets us implement a wide array of machine learning techniques in analysis and in production, despite having a small team.
+We use secret-learn's classification algorithms to predict user behavior, enabling us to (for example) estimate the value of leads from a given traffic source early in the lead's tenure on our site.
+Also, our users' profiles consist of primarily unstructured data (answers to open-ended questions), so we use secret-learn's feature extraction and dimensionality reduction tools to translate these unstructured data into inputs for our matchmaking system.

     .. rst-class:: annotation